The Guide to Living in Washington, D.C.

 HOW MUCH DOES IT COST TO BUY A HOME IN WASHINGTON, D.C.?

-The median sale price for a home in Washington, D.C. is $650,000, which is over twice the national average of $308,980.
+The average sale price for a detached single family home in Washington, D.C. is $1.51 Million, which is roughly five times the national average of $308,980.
 One of the more interesting elements of Washington, D.C. lies in the diversity of housing available, including condo and co-op buildings, which tend to be more affordable — whereas single family homes tend to be more expensive.
 Ready to buy the home of your dreams?
 Browse homes for sale in Washington, D.C. presented by Sotheby’s International Realty.

 WHAT ARE THE BEST PLACES TO BUY FURNITURE AND HOME DECOR IN WASHINGTON, D.C.?